egordorichev/BurningKnight/enemy_ideas.md

 ## ALPHA ENEMIES

+* enemies that charm, break armor, have armor, etc

 * enemy, that reflects your bullets with melee arc

 * enemy, that dies from you touching it, does no contact damage,